See "Abandoned Vehicles" page.

 Driver's Privilege Card (DPC)

-The Driver's Privilege Card is available to anyone that is a Vermont Resident.
-Issuance of the DPC does not require proof of legal presence or US citizenship.
+The Driver's Privilege Card is available to anyone who is a Vermont Resident.
+Issuance of the DPC does not require proof of lawful status or US citizenship.

 No